jennylmoy/BME-160/Lab05/Lab5Overview.md

 Additionally, there are some special cases such as dangling start fragments and stop fragments are used to locate ORFs.
 This means if a start codon was not found but a stop codon was found, this would be considered a dnagling stop ORF fragment (and vice versa for dangling start fragments).

-I have provided an example of my code should work below:
+I have provided an example of how my program should work below:

 ```python
 >exampleguide1